ARMmbed/mbed-os-example-for-aws/README.md

 # Mbed OS example for AWS cloud

 The example project is part of the [Arm Mbed OS Official Examples](https://os.mbed.com/code/).
+It contains two demos:
-It contains an application that connects to an AWS MQTT broker and publishes a message every 1 second for 10 seconds or until a message is received.
+* MQTT (default): publishes a message every 1 second for 10 messages or until a message is received.
+* Device Shadow service: retrieves a desired value from the cloud, then reports a string value and then an integer value to the cloud.

 You can build the project with all supported [Mbed OS build tools](https://os.mbed.com/docs/mbed-os/latest/tools/index.html).
 However, this example project specifically refers to the command-line interface tool [Arm Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).
 (Note: To see a rendered example you can import into the Arm Online Compiler, please see our [import quick start](https://os.mbed.com/docs/mbed-os/latest/quick-start/online-with-the-online-compiler.html#importing-the-code).)